SonOfJ/TheFinalestProjectEver/README.md

 ## Project Description

 This game attempts to recreate the classic arcade Pac-Man game.
-The user uses arrow keys to guide Pac-Man through a maze to eat Pac-Dots, while avoiding the four ghosts roaming around the maze.
+The user uses arrow keys to guide Pac-Man through a maze to eat Pac-Dots, while avoiding the ghosts roaming around the maze.
 If Pac-Man touches a ghost, the user loses a life and when all lives are lost, the game is over.
+In order to win the game, the Pac-Man must eat all the Dots.
+To create this game, we used a series of nodes to represent the tunnels and the intersections that Pac-Man can travel through.

 ## Project Features